5 of the Most Common Problems with Home Insurance Claims

 Soon after the fire, once your family is safe, you need to contact your insurance company.
 Failure to alert your insurance company of a house fire or a flood resulting in damages may affect your eligibility for compensation under your policy.
 A house fire is a shocking event and will demand a lot of your attention, but it is in your best interest to contact your home insurance company quickly.

-Soon after you notify the insurance company they will assign an insurance adjuster to your file.
-All subsequent communications will be with this adjuster, who is charged with assessing the extent of the damage and the claim on behalf of the insurance company.
-Make sure you are at the site of your home when the insurance adjuster arrives.
+Soon after you notify the insurance company, they will assign a claims adjuster to your file.
+All subsequent communications will be with this adjuster, who is charged with assessing the extent of the damage on behalf of the insurer.
+Make sure you are at the site of your home when the claims adjuster arrives.
 Walk them through your home and show them the full extent of the damage.
 They make recommendations to the insurance company based on the damage they view and assess.

 #2 Additional Living Expenses